AdobeDocs/experience-manager-65.pt-BR/help/mobile/mobile-apps-ondemand-application-dashboard.md

 ---
 title: Painel de aplicativos do AEM Mobile
 seo-title: AEM Mobile Application Dashboard
-description: Você pode gerenciar seu aplicativo e conteúdo de aplicativo móvel no AEM Mobile Application Dashboard ou no Control Center.
+description: Você pode gerenciar o conteúdo do aplicativo móvel e do aplicativo no Painel de aplicativos do AEM Mobile ou no Centro de controle.
 Siga esta página para saber mais.
 seo-description: You can manage your application and mobile app content from AEM Mobile Application Dashboard or the Control Center.
 Follow this page to learn more.
 uuid: 0d182989-eb83-4207-a8e0-050edbf98ff9
 contentOwner: User